2014 Singapore Grand Prix: Post-race

-At the podium interviews, conducted by former team owner Eddie Jordan, Hamilton said he did not feel any pressure at his final pit stop because he felt comfortable with his large lead.
+At the podium interviews, conducted by pundit and former team principal Eddie Jordan, Hamilton said he did not feel any pressure at his final pit stop because he felt comfortable with his large lead.
 Vettel said his team altered their strategy before the safety car and the final laps on worn tyres were "very, very much borderline" and emphasised the challenge of the track in hot and humid weather.
 Ricciardo said the event felt like a "home race" and that he would watch Alonso's first lap to see whether he should have ceded another position to Vettel.
 In the later press conference, Hamilton felt the race would have been "hardcore" had Rosberg not retired and knew Mercedes would not be "100 percent happy" because they aspired to secure victories collectively and be the series' most dominant team.
 Vettel revealed how uncomfortable he felt that he could not reach the end of the race on worn tyres but stated second was the best possible result for Red Bull.
 Ricciardo was satisfied to pressure his teammate Vettel but felt it was a processional event for the top three.